vanetix/grunt-includes/Readme.md

 },
 ```

-Or build files with on a wrapper, where `{{file}}` gets replaced with the contents of the file being parsed.
+Or build files with a wrapper, where `{{file}}` gets replaced with the contents of the file being parsed.

 ```javascript
 includes: {